 Likely to discover in Kefalonia: Breathtaking views around every bend.

 Mosquitos and Other Creepy/Crawly Info

 Mosquito Bite Count: 4.
-That’s a pretty good tally for me on a trip lasting over two weeks.
+That’s a pretty good tally for me on a trip lasting over three weeks.

 Snakes spotted: Just the one!
 In true Indiana Jones style, I leapt across him as soon as I realised I was about to step on his head.
 In very un-Indiana-Jones style, I then ran away.
 Fast.